What is the main source of law authorising this entity form?

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?

-• Unless the consideration is less than £1,000, the stock transfer form must be sent to HMRC for stamping or adjudication as non-stampable.
-Due to the COVID pandemic, the current HMRC process does not require physical stamping but electronic submission of the stock transfer form and written confirmation is provided by HMRC that stamp duty has been paid.
+- Unless the consideration is less than £1,000, the stock transfer form must be sent to HMRC for stamping or adjudication as non-stampable within 30 days of it being signed and dated.
+The HMRC process no longer requires physical stamping, but electronic submission of the stock transfer form and written confirmation is provided by HMRC that stamp duty has been paid;

-• the register of people with significant control (if applicable) should be updated and notice of any change notified to Companies House; and
+- The register of people with significant control (if applicable) should be updated and notice of any change provided to Companies House; and

-• when the next confirmation statement is due for filing, the transfer will need to be reflected in the statement.>/li>
+- When the next confirmation statement is due for filing, the transfer will need to be reflected in the statement.

 Are there any applicable stamp duties imposed when transferring ownership interests?